Dinesh9790/CS8383_Java_EB_Bill_Calculator/README.md

 3. Using Main class object get the user informations using getDatils method and read the information using scanner object.
 4. Call displayBill method
 	1. Call generateBill.
-	2. Calculate number of units consumed by current month reading - previous month reading.
+		1. Calculate number of units consumed by current month reading - previous month reading.
+		2. If current user is domestic
+			1. Compute with domestic scale using loop and find the sum
+		3. Else
+			1. Compute with commercial scale using loop and find the sum
+		4. Store final sum as totalBillAmmount